I. Who is the controller and how can I contact the Data Protection Officer?

 Each data subject has the following rights:

-- Right to restriction of processing of personal data (Article 18 of the GDPR); and
+• Right to restriction of processing personal data (Article 18 of the GDPR); and

 The data subject also has a general right to object (see Article 21 Paragraph 1 of the GDPR).
 In this case, reasons must be given for the objection to data processing.
 If data processing is based on consent, your consent may be withdrawn at any time with future effect.

 III.
-The processing of personal data by validio GmbH & Co.
+Processing of personal data by Sellwerk GmbH & Co.
 KG

 We would like to give you an overview below of how we guarantee that your personal data is protected against access when you visit our website, and what types of personal data we process for what purposes and to what extent.